myungbeans/blueprince-mcp/README.md

 **⚠️ IMPORTANT: SPOILER-FREE USAGE**

 This MCP server is designed to preserve your Blue Prince gameplay experience.
-When using with an MCP client (e.g. Claude Desktop):
+When used with an MCP client (e.g. Claude Desktop):
 - The Client will ONLY use information from your notes
 - The Client cannot and will not reference external Blue Prince information
 - Spoiler prevention rules are automatically provided as an MCP resource